-Generally speaking, lip augmentation accomplishes fuller appearance to the lips and increases the vertical height of the red portion of the lip itself.
+Lip augmentation is a cosmetic procedure that makes lips appear fuller and increases the vertical height of the red portion of the lip itself.
 This is accomplished by tunneling either a patient’s own tissue or an implant beneath the surface of the lip.
-Implants may be solid (e.g., Gore-Tex™, etc.) or an injectable gel (see injectable fillers).
+Implants may be solid (e.g., Gore-Tex™, etc.) or an injectable gel.

-Many different synthetic implants have been used for lip augmentation in the past.
-Problems with migration or extrusion of the implant, infection or other reaction to the implant make the choice of a synthetic implant less attractive then using a patient’s own tissue.
+Dr. Pero does not use synthetic implants for lip augmentation due to problems with migration or extrusion of the implant, infection or other reaction to the implant.

-The choice of donor site for a patient’s own tissue to graft to the lips depends in many factors such as amount of augmentation desired, other procedures being performed at the same time, and patient desire.
-The procedure is performed under sedation or general anesthesia, depending upon the patient and surgeon’s preference.
+The choice of donor site for a patient’s own tissue to graft to the lips depends on many factors such as the amount of augmentation desired, other procedures being performed at the same time and patient desire.
+The procedure is performed under sedation or general anesthesia, depending upon the patient and the surgeon’s preference.